tksuoran/erhe/Readme.md

 erhe is a C++ library for modern OpenGL experiments.

--   Use direct state access
+-   Use direct state access (DSA)
 -   Use persistently mapped buffers
 -   Use multi draw indirect
 -   Use latest OpenGL and GLSL versions
 -   OpenGL state can be managed with pipelines a bit similar to Vulkan
 -   Simple type safe(r) wrapper for GL API (see erhe::gl)
+-   Supports Windows and Linux

 erhe is evolution of RenderStack <https://github.com/tksuoran/RenderStack>

 ## erhe::components namespace

 erhe::components namespace provides classes to manage components.
-Components have initialize() method which is automatically called in correct order, based on declared dependencies.
+Components have connect() and initialize() methods which are automatically called in correct order, based on declared dependencies.

 ### erhe::components::Component